litmuschaos/litmus-docs/website/docs/user-guides/create-resilience-probe.md

 ## 5. Configure the probe details

-Configure the details for the probe you are creating, once completed, click the `Setup Probe` button
+Configure the details for the probe you are creating.
+Once completed, click the **Setup Probe** button.

 <img src={require('../assets/user-guides/resilience-probes/create-probe/step-5.png').default} />